-Graduate Student Orientation (GSO) is held prior to the start of fall and spring semesters and all new graduate students are encouraged to attend.
+Graduate Student Orientation (GSO) is held prior to the start of fall and spring semesters.
+All new graduate students are encouraged to attend and all new teaching assistants are required to attend.
 GSO provides an opportunity to learn about university resources and network with other new graduate students, along with representatives of KSU's faculty, staff, and administration.
-GSO supplements department and program-level orientations to help you understand our university community as a whole.
-GSO will feature a series of presentations from different resource areas across campus, campus tours, and breakout sessions facilitated by the GSO teaching fellows related to topics on teaching, research, and graduate student life.
+GSO will feature a series of presentations from different support areas, a resource fair, campus tours, and breakout sessions facilitated by the GSO teaching fellows related to topics on teaching, research, and graduate student life.

 The Division of Graduate Studies hosted KSU's first Three Minute Thesis (3MT®) competition in 2015.
 3MT was developed at the University of Queensland and is now offered at over 170 universities.
-The exercise develops academic, presentation, and research communication skills and supports the development of graduate students' capacity to effectively explain their research in three minutes in a language appropriate to an intelligent, but non-specialist audience.
-Graduate students are able to present research they are conducting for a thesis, dissertation, terminal project, or any other research project they are engaged in.
+This graduate-level competition develops academic, presentation, and research communication skills and supports the development of graduate students' capacity to effectively explain their research in three minutes or less in language appropriate for an intelligent, but non-specialist audience.
+Graduate students are able to present research they are conducting for a thesis, dissertation, terminal project, or any other research project in which they are engaged in.
 All currently enrolled graduate students are eligible to participate and compete for cash prizes.
-Students are given just three minutes and one PowerPoint slide that they can use to discuss their research in an engaging and concise manner.
+Students are given just three minutes and one PowerPoint slide that they can use to share their research in an engaging and concise manner.

-The Division of Graduate Studies’ Dissertation Boot Camp provides doctoral students with distraction free weekends so they can remain committed to meeting their dissertation goals.
-Specifically, the program was created to provide students, at various stages of the dissertation process, with a distraction-free writing space.
-The Boot Camp also offers a supportive environment to network with other colleagues that are working on their dissertations.
-The cost of the boot camp is $30 and meals are provided at no additional cost.
+The Division of Graduate Studies hosts Dissertation Boot Camps (DBC) to provide graduate students with distraction-free weekends so they can remain committed to meeting their dissertation or thesis goals.
+Specifically, the program was created to provide students, at various stages of the dissertation process, with a working space conducive to starting, continuing and/or completing projects.
+DBC offers a supportive environment to network with other colleagues that are working on their dissertations or other research projects.
+Students in master's programs or those working on projects that are not dissertations are welcome to register.
+The cost of the boot camp is $40 and meals are provided at no additional cost.

 The Graduate Student Senate (GSS) is comprised of senators from all departments and programs on campus that have graduate programs on the master and doctoral level.
 Through regular meetings, the senate seeks to improve graduate student life and research on campus through student initiatives and research grant funding.